 Any bottle, can, or other receptacle holding any amount of alcohol is considered an “open container” if it:

-Has a broken seal
+• It has a broken seal

-Has had its content partially removed
+• It has had its content partially removed

 Can Anyone in the Vehicle Have an Open Container?

-What are The Exceptions to Open Container Laws?
+What Are The Exceptions to Open Container Laws?

 You can have an open container in your car if:

-It is a malt beverage made in a private residence
+• It is a malt beverage made in a private residence

-It is an unfinished bottle of wine from a restaurant with the receipt
+• It is an unfinished bottle of wine from a restaurant with the receipt

 It is important to note that if you’re transporting alcohol in your residential vehicle, it must be properly sealed and labeled and locked in a glovebox, trunk, or area behind the driver’s seat.